 - Shortages of fresh fruit and vegetables

-- Before Corvid, 70% of our fresh vegetables, and just over 40% of our fruit and nuts came from the EU.
+- Before Corvid, of the 30% food imports from the EU, 76% were fresh vegetables, and just over 40% of fruit and nuts.

 - No-one knows what the impact will be on these supplies with restrictions on ports, and on people’s movements (or the desire of truck drivers to stay near their families).